 In the United States during World War II, numerous changes were made in order to support the war effort.
 One of the most noticeable changes was the one-year switch of the composition of the Lincoln cent from 95% copper to zinc-plated steel cents.

 The change was unpopular at the time, as the coins were often mistaken for dimes.
 They would also be caught by magnets in vending machines meant to catch steel slugs, which made them much less useful than normal cents.

-Additionally, the thin layer of zinc covering the coins’ surfaces only protected the obverse and reverse, not the edge.
+Additionally, the thin layer of zinc covering the coins’ surfaces mostly protected the obverse and reverse, not the edge.
 This meant that the coins would easily rust in circulation due to contamination from dirty fingers.

 1943 Steel Cent, graded NGC MS 66